bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/ac_volt_sensing_hw.md

 ## 🔢 Calculating $R_{samp}$

 The sampling resistance linearly influences the transformer AC voltage output as per the equation in ***Figure II***.
-By rearragning the ZMPT101B expression, this renders the following equation usable for solving the sampling resistor in a passive configuration where no amplication is present.
+By rearranging the ZMPT101B expression, this renders the following equation usable for solving the sampling resistor in a passive configuration where no amplification is present.

 $$V_{\mathrm{AC_samp}} = \frac{V_{\mathrm{AC_in}}}{R_{lim}} \times R_{samp}$$